BlueBrain/Ultraliser/README.md

 courtesy of [Bruno Weber](https://www.neuroscience.uzh.ch/en/about/people/steering/Weber.html), University of Zurich, Switzerland.

+Full attributions and acknowledgements are available in the [ACKNOWLEDGEMENTS file](https://github.com/BlueBrain/Ultraliser/blob/master/ACKNOWLEDGEMENTS).

 # Contact

 For more information on _Ultraliser_, comments or suggestions, please contact: